dotnet/designs/accepted/2021/workloads/workload-installation.md

 ## Package manager installation

-This is a copy of the .NET SDK installed as a package from a package manager such as APT or RPM.
-In this case, the workloads and / or workload packs will also be represented as packages which will be installed via the package manager.
+If the .NET SDK is installed via a package manager such as APT or RPM, we may want to use the same package manager to install workloads.
+However, we are not currently sure if this is necessary.
+Our initial impression is that it may be OK to use a package manager to install the core .NET SDK, but then have the SDK itself manage the workloads (ie via the .NET SDK managed IAL implementation).

+For .NET 6, we will simply use the .NET SDK managed IAL, and gather feedback on whether we need workloads to be more integrated with package managers in a future release.

 # Choosing the installer abstraction